Petroleum 101: Why Knowing Storage Tank Types Matters

 3. Internal Floating Roof Tanks

-Internal floating roof tanks have a roof that floats on the liquid surface or is supported by pontoons above the liquid.
-They can have a fixed roof with vertical columns or a self-supporting fixed roof without internal columns.
-Internal floating roofs rise and lower with the liquid level, providing a barrier between the stored liquid and the atmosphere.
+These tanks possess a roof that either floats on the liquid surface or is supported by pontoons.
+Internal floating roofs create a barrier between the stored liquid and the atmosphere, thereby minimizing vapor space and emissions.

 Application